 Get the recipe: Smoky cheese, bacon, baby leek and potato tart

 We've used baby corn, peas and cucumber but you can vary the veg to your child's taste.
 They'll love the cheesy sauce mixed with ketchup.

 Want to include a savoury snack?
 These cheesy bites made with mixed seeds, mustard and oats are full of flavour and texture.

 Kids love Edam and these savoury muffins with bacon and sun-dried tomatoes are a delicious lunchbox filler.

-Get the recipe: Bacon and Edam muffins
+Get the recipe: Edam, bacon and sun-dried tomato muffins

 goodtoknow user Sophie says: 'Delicious!
 I left out the all-spice (didn't have any) and salt (I used salted butter) and added pecans.
 A yummy cake to make from store cupboard ingredients.'